What to look for when choosing a ventilation system?

 Energy-efficient

 The EnEV now places strict requirements on the energy efficiency of new buildings.
 Even in the context of refurbishment projects, building owners must ensure that the building is equipped with an appropriate energy level.
 If you decide to install a ventilation system, make sure that it is energy-efficient.
+You can read about the ventilation requirements in the EnEV/GEG here.

 Government subsidies